 Did He let down in His oversight of the affairs of the church?
 What kind of a God is this who leaves the church, His children, without a calendar to worship Him for at least 1600 years?

 The issue here brethren is do we see GOD?
 Has He been left out of the picture?
-Brethren, do we see all things pertaining to our life since God has called us has to do with faith, and the faithfulness of God?
+Brethren, do we see all things pertaining to our life since God has called us have to do with faith and the faithfulness of God?
 That is the issue—our trust in the faithfulness of God

 Go to Ephesians 2, where there is a companion scripture to again remind us over and over again how important faith is to our lives.